suryansh863/Freelancer-Invoice/SETUP.md

 # Backend Setup Instructions

-This guide will help you set up the backend functionality for the Freelance Invoice Tracker landing page.
+This guide will help you set up the backend functionality for the Invoicraft landing page.

 ## 🚀 Quick Start